Stocks fall, bond yields tumble after Fed's latest rate hike - KESQ

 The S&P 500 fell 1.6% for its first drop in three days.
 The Dow Jones Industrial Average lost 530 points, or 1.6%, while the Nasdaq composite dropped 1.6%.

-Some of the sharpest drops came again from the banking industry, where investors are worried about the possibility of more banks failing if customers pull out their money all at once.
+Some of the sharpest drops came again from the banking industry, where investors are worried about the possibility of customers yanking their cash to cause more collapses.
 They slid after Treasury Secretary Janet Yellen said she’s not considering blanket protection for all depositors at all banks, unless they present a risk to the overall system.

 Stocks had been little changed for much of the day, before the Fed raised its key rate by a quarter of a percentage point in its campaign to drive down inflation.
 The move was exactly what Wall Street was expecting.
 The bigger question was where the Fed is heading next.
 There, the Fed gave a hint it may not hike rates much more as it assesses the fallout from the banking industry’s crisis.